hammezii/hammezii/README.md

 # hammezii
-Data Nerd based in the UK.
+Data nerd based in the UK.

 ## 🌱 Current learning
 - Python